PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Even with my help, you don't stand a chance," said Rattick.

 "Don't forget about me," said Relan drawing his sword.
 The conversation came to a complete halt as both men stared at the Farm Boy.
-They stared so long, that Relan became uncomfortable and asked, "What?"
+They stared so long that Relan became uncomfortable and asked, "What?"

 "But that away before you hurt yourself," said Boltac.
 "Now where were we?"